-The smell of it… the sound of her ecstasy sent me over the edge and I roared, insane with the intensity and nearly convulsing on top of her.
+The smell of it… the sound of her ecstasy sent me over the edge.
+I squeezed my eyes tight and came in rare silence, insane with the intensity and nearly convulsing on top of her.

 With my weight on my elbows, I panted, resting my forehead against hers and pried my fingernails from my palms trying not to wince from the pain.

-"What's the matter?" she rasped breathlessly, her voice horse.
+"What's the matter?" she rasped breathlessly, her voice hoarse.

 "I saved the bottom sheet… and probably the mattress too."
 I smiled triumphant, pulling on to my knees to retrieve the electric blanket.
 I laid back down beside her wrapping it around us as she clamored up on top of me.

 She was too exhausted to ask anymore, closing her eyes and drifted off to sleep.